micmejia/bible-dump/AMPC/Isaiah/Isa 13.md

-And [^c]wolves _and_ howling creatures will cry _and_ answer in the deserted castles, and jackals in the pleasant palaces.
+And wolves _and_ howling creatures will cry _and_ answer in the deserted castles, and jackals in the pleasant palaces.
 And [Babylon's] time has nearly come, and her days will not be prolonged.